 Infant Supplement.
-The infant supplement is an additional payment tied to the Aid to Families with Dependent Children-Foster Care (AFDC-FC) program, the Kinship Guardian Assistance Payment Program (Kin-GAP), or the Approved Relative Caregiver Funding Program (ARC) to provide for children of parenting foster youth who live with their parent in a foster care setting.
-While foster youth can continue to be in foster care until they reach the age of 21, their child is not born into the system.
+The infant supplement is an additional payment tied to the AFDC-FC program, Kin-GAP, or ARC to provide for children of parenting foster youth who live with their parent in a foster care setting.
+While foster youth can continue to be in foster care until they reach of 21 years of age, their child is not born into the system.
 Several other categories of parenting foster youth who are living with their child are also eligible for the infant supplement, including probation-supervised youth who are living in foster care, NMDs in extended foster care, and youth in non-related legal guardianships who are receiving AFDC-FC.